Income poverty & grantsIncome poverty & grants

 Samson M, Lee U, Ndlebe A, Mac Quene K, Van Niekerk I, Ghandi V, Harigaya T & Abrahams C (2004) The Social and Economic Impact of South Africa’s Social Security System.
 Commissioned by the Department of Social Development.
 Cape Town: Economic Policy Research Institute.

 2 DSD, SASSA and UNICEF (2016) Removing Barriers to Accessing Child Grants: Progress in reducing exclusion from South Africa’s Child Support Grant.
-Pretoria: UNICEF South Africa
+Pretoria: UNICEF South Africa.

-SASSA and UNICEF (2013) Preventing Exclusion from the Child Support Grant: A study of exclusion errors in accessing CSG benefits; and see no. 6 above.
+See also: SASSA and UNICEF (2013) Preventing Exclusion from the Child Support Grant: A study of exclusion errors in accessing CSG benefits; and see no. 6 above.

 The number of children receiving Child Support Grants is taken from the Department of Social Development’s administrative database – SOCPEN.
-The figures are taken from from daily reports for 31 March of each year, to coincide with financial year-end.
+The figures are taken from from reports for 31 March of each year, to coincide with financial year-end.
 For 2007 (the earliest year with available data from SASSA) the numbers are taken from the end of July.

 Information on social grants is derived from the Social Pensions (SOCPEN) national database maintained by the South African Social Security Agency (SASSA), which was established in 2004 to disburse social grants for the Department of Social Development.
 Prior to this, the administration of social grants and maintenance of the SOCPEN database were managed directly by the department and its provincial counterparts.